arnaud-jamin/Cog/README.md

 ![Console](https://github.com/user-attachments/assets/224b8913-61fb-4a63-b63a-fc3522fafe5f)
 - The console exist as a window and a widget (placed in main menu bar).
-- The console widget can optionaly get the keyboard focus when the main menu bar is shown.
+- The console widget can optionally get the keyboard focus when the main menu bar is shown.
-- Use the Keys Up/Down or Tab/Shift-Tab to nagivate in the command list.
+- Use the Keys Up/Down or Tab/Shift-Tab to navigate in the command list.
-- The console settings can be change in the console window menu, or by right clicking the widget.
+- The console settings can be changed in the console window menu, or by right-clicking the widget.

 ![Console Settings](https://github.com/user-attachments/assets/92bd2e0e-e860-403d-ade3-e780fb3a88c7)